 - Gank a Lane *No Note

 - Start at Wolves - popping a Health Potion, attack the small Wraiths - Smite the Big Wraith after attacking immediately, and taking out the Double Golems - Use a Health Potion.
 Now, at this point, you can choose to recall, counter jungle, or gank, do not go for the kill, waste their Summoner Spells.
 You do not want to gank at this point because, you have no red, you have no boots, and you only have a Cloth Armor.
 Just wait for another opportunity after your second run into the jungle.
-Finish your jungling and go straight for Madred's Razors, Boots of Speed, and then finishing up that Wriggle's Lantern.
-Try grabbing Boots of Speed and start ganking once you have the Red Buff, easier ganks, minimizing enemy escape, and increasing more damage because you can land many more hits on them.
+Finish your jungling and go straight for Madred's Razors, Boots, and then finishing up that Wriggle's Lantern.
+Try grabbing Boots and start ganking once you have the Red Buff, easier ganks, minimizing enemy escape, and increasing more damage because you can land many more hits on them.

 - I recommend this jungle if you are a first time jungle Lee Sin.